 Kirsten Addison is the dean of both Mar e Floresta, the Portuguese Language Village, and El Lago del Bosque, the Spanish Language Village at Cass Lake (first half).
 She goes by Salome at Mar e Floresta and Cristina at El Lago del Bosque.
-Kirsten has been on staff at Concordia Language Villages for 26 years, serving as dean in various capacities since 1996.
-She has been dean of the Spanish Language Village for many summers, dean of the French Language Village for one summer, and she continues as dean of Year Round Spanish programs (academic year programs).
+Kirsten has been on staff at Concordia Language Villages since 1987, serving as dean in various capacities since 1996.
+She has been dean of the Spanish Language Village for many summers, dean of the French Language Village for one summer, and she continues as dean of Year-Round Spanish programs (academic year programs).
 Fluent in Portuguese, Spanish and French, she graduated an Honours Bachelors of Arts in Political Science and Spanish from the University of Western Ontario and studied at the University of Salamanca in Spain and the University of Lisbon in Portugal.
 Kirsten was a Rotary Exchange student to Mérida, Yucatan, Mexico.
 Most recently, she graduated from Northwestern Health Sciences University as a chiropractic physician.

 Diana earned her bachelor’s degree in Spanish and history from the University of Wisconsin-Eau Claire and her master’s degree in curriculum and instruction from the University of Wisconsin-Milwaukee.
 She has taken post-graduate classes at Cardinal Stritch and Viterbo College.
 Diana teaches Spanish at Nicolet High School in Glendale, Wis., and has traveled with students to Spain, Mexico and Argentina.